12 min read read

 Student

-class with fields and annotations, and Jackson will serialize it just the same.
-That approach is cleaner for larger projects where you want type safety.
+class with fields (and optional annotations), and Jackson will serialize it the same way.
+This is usually cleaner for larger projects where type safety matters.

 Pretty Printing with Jackson